smahsan053/currencyconvertor-cli/readme.md

 This is a simple command-line tool built with Node.js that allows users to convert currency values.
 It utilizes the Inquirer.js library for interactive prompts and the node-fetch library for making HTTP requests to fetch currency conversion data from an external API.

+This project give users real-time currency rate tracking and seamless currency conversions.
+With an intuitive interface powered by Inquirer.js and APIs for accurate data, users can quickly convert between 150+ Currencies, Including Common Cryptocurrencies, making it an essential tool for travelers, businesses, and anyone needing instant currency exchange solutions.

 ## Installation

 // For Global Installation